 Key accountabilities Deliverables / Outcomes 1.
-Clinical Practice Takes legal and professional responsibility for managing own caseload of patients / clients with increasing complexity and be able to independently adapt and make decisions regarding Dietetic intervention.
+Clinical Practice Takes legal and professional responsibility for managing own caseload of patients / clients with increasing complexity and be able to independently adapt and make decisions regarding Occupational Therapy intervention.
 Utilises information available to prioritise patients/clients to enable appropriate allocation of referrals and workload with staff in the team.
 Carries out comprehensive assessment with patients (and whānau where appropriate) this may include use of standardised assessments to assist in assessment and intervention planning.
-Formulates and delivers individualised dietetic intervention using comprehensive clinical reasoning skills and in depth knowledge of treatment approaches.
+Formulates and delivers individualised Occupational Therapy intervention using comprehensive clinical reasoning skills and in depth knowledge of treatment approaches.
 This should, take into account the patient's own goals and those of the wider multidisciplinary team (MDT).
 Demonstrates effective communication, to establish a therapeutic relationship and set expectations with patients / clients, whānau and the MDT, inclusive of the wider health team and external agencies as appropriate.
 This includes relaying complex, sensitive and contentious information.
 Assesses the patient's understanding of assessment, interventions and goals and gain informed consent for intervention, taking into account those who lack capacity (e.g. those with cognitive difficulties).
 Regularly reassess and evaluates the patient / client's progress against identified goals and adjust intervention as situations change.
 Refers on to other services to work with the patient/client towards achievement of longer term goals.
 Develops comprehensive discharge / transfer plans as appropriate.
-Carries out regular clinical risk assessments for patients/clients on own caseload and takes action to effectively manage identified risks, seeking support where appropriate.
-Represents the service and / or individual patients/clients at clinical meetings and case conferences to ensure the delivery of a coor in order to support the organisation in managing safe patient care and maintaining service delivery.
+Carries out regular clinical risk assessments for patients/clients at clinical meetings and case conferences to ensure the delivery of a coordinated multidisciplinary service and to ensure Occupational Therapy is integrated into the overall intervention (where appropriate) including discharge plan